 Medieval Castle

-Roquebrune Medieval Castle (fr.
-Château de Roquebrune-Cap-Martin) is located at the highest point of the village and is its most famous landmark.
+Medieval Castle (fr.
+Château de Roquebrune) is located at the highest point of the village and exploring it is one of the best things to do in Roquebrune-Cap-Martin.
 It was built in the late 10th century but most of what we can see today was added later when the Grimaldi family was in control of the village, sometime around the 14th century.
 In 1921 the castle was given to the village by the owner, William Ingram.
 Nowadays Roquebrune Castle is one of the few examples of Carolingian architecture in France and is classified as a Historic Monument.

 Sainte-Marguerite Church